maaxow/CV/README.md

+# step 1
 Create my CV page using Angular

 Refactor all file.
-Only keep data.json
+Only keep data.txt